Home > Health Topics > Hypertension

 Blood circulation

-Hypertension increases your risk for developing coronary heart disease, which may lead to a heart attack or stroke.
+Hypertension increases your risk for developing vascular and heart diseases, which may lead to a heart attack or stroke.

-According to TCM (Traditional Chinese Medicine), there is no term or definition that specifically refers to the modern definition of hypertension.
-The disease is characterized in TCM by common symptoms like headache, dizziness and light headedness, and comes under related TCM syndrome categories such as "dizziness" and "headache."
-Some specific types of hypertension are also related with other TCM syndromes, such as "coma" and "convulsion," that occur in hypertensive brain disease as well as "pre-eclampsia", which is the syndrome of severe hypertension during pregnancy.
+According to Traditional Chinese Medicine (TCM), there is no term or definition that specifically refers to the modern definition of hypertension.
+The disease is understood in TCM by the common symptoms like headache, dizziness and light headedness, which come under disharmony categories such as "dizziness" and "headache."
+Some specific types of hypertension are also related with disharmony categories, such as "coma" and "convulsion," that occur in hypertensive brain disease as well as "pre-eclampsia", a severe hypertension during pregnancy.

-In ancient China, people did not have effective drugs to control hypertension.
-As a result it led to the development of many secondary diseases that damaged related organs such as the brain and heart.
-Stroke, one of the four major syndromes in TCM, often develops from hypertension.
-Other major syndrome complications include chest discomfort (caused by improper movement of qi and blood in chest), cardiac asthma (asthma caused by heart disease), and edema (swelling).
+In ancient China, because of no effective medications in controlling hypertension, it led to the development of many secondary diseases, such as stroke, one of the four major disharmony categories in TCM, often develops from hypertension.
+Other complications include chest pain, cardiac asthma (asthma caused by heart disease), and edema (swelling).